zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 APIs
 ****

-The following APIs affecting the currently executing fiber are provided by :file:`microkernel.h` and by :file:`nanokernel.h`:
+APIs affecting the currently-executing fiber are provided by :file:`microkernel.h` and by :file:`nanokernel.h`:

 :cpp:func:`fiber_yield()`
-   Yields CPU to higher priority and equal priority fibers.
+   Yield the CPU to higher priority and equal priority fibers.

 :cpp:func:`fiber_sleep()`
-   Yields CPU for a specified time period.
+   Yield the CPU for a specified time period.

 :cpp:func:`fiber_abort()`
-   Terminates fiber execution.
+   Terminate fiber execution.

-The following APIs affecting a specified fiber are provided by :file:`microkernel.h` and by :file:`nanokernel.h`:
+APIs affecting a specified fiber are provided by :file:`microkernel.h` and by :file:`nanokernel.h`:

 :cpp:func:`task_fiber_start()`, :cpp:func:`fiber_fiber_start()`,
 :cpp:func:`fiber_start()`